ilvidel/blog/content/en/post/cosillas-de-bristol.md

 rendered unusable, with a small decorative gap left.

 I haven't looked into this, but I'm sure it's by law.
-Not in the "wall up your chimney or we'll fine you" sense; but here, all houses have something called an EPC (Energy Performance Certificate).
+Not in the "wall up your chimney, or we'll fine you" sense; but here, all houses have something called an EPC (Energy Performance Certificate).
 It's a rating they give a house based on how well or poorly it's thermally insulated.
 That is, how quickly it loses heat.
 And of course, a